Wrub/Wrub/README.md

-# Hey there, Im Wrub.
+# Hey, Im Wrub.
-Im a Front-end Engineer, currently based in Curitiba, Paraná, Brazil.
+Im at Front-end Developer position, with two years of experience, currently based in Curitiba, Paraná, Brazil.

 ## About
-💙 Science enthusiast, love to talk about studies, papers and science based knowledges.
-My actual main science interests are human body and behavior, effects of physical activities, neuroscience and entrepreneurship related contents.<br/>
+💙 Science enthusiast, love to talk about studies, papers and science based knowledges.<br/>
-📚 Currently reading "Why We Sleep" From [Matthew Walker](https://www.google.com/search?q=matthew+walker&oq=Matthew+walker&gs_lcrp=EgZjaHJvbWUqEAgAEAAYgwEY4wIYsQMYgAQyEAgAEAAYgwEY4wIYsQMYgAQyDQgBEC4YgwEYsQMYgAQyBwgCEC4YgAQyBwgDEAAYgAQyBwgEEAAYgAQyBwgFEAAYgAQyBwgGEAAYgAQyBggHEEUYPdIBCDIyNzhqMGo0qAIAsAIB&sourceid=chrome&ie=UTF-8)<br/>
-💡 Love for the business world, mainly related to entrepreneurship and tech.<br/>
+💡 Love for the entrepreneurship world.<br/>
-💪 Gymrat and "retired"(😆) basketball player.<br/>
+💪 Being a Gymrat and "retired" basketball player, but a big fan of physical activities in general.<br/>
-🎮 FPS Player, love video games but mostly FPS games.</br>
+🎮 FPS Player, love all kinds of games but mostly FPS games, Hunt Showdown is being my favorite at the moment.</br>
 🏆 Self-development Junkie.

 ## My Tech Stack